New York based artist Jackie Clark was born in Natick, Massachusetts, and raised in Edgewater, Maryland.

 She is a life member of the Art Students League of New York, and a member of the American Impressionist Society.

 Jackie has studied extensively with master painters, Frank Liljegren, David Leffel, and Mary Beth Mckenzie.
-Other areas of study within the field of the arts include, photography at ICP, scenic painting and design with Lester Polakov and the decorative arts with Mark Gardereau in Paris.
+Other areas of study within the field of the arts include, photography at ICP, scenic painting and design with Lester Polakov, and the decorative arts with Mark Gardereau in Paris, France.

 Her use of exuberant brushstrokes lend a unique vitality to her work.
 There's a verve to Jackie's paintings, something she describes as ‘Less the thing, and more the space it occupies”